Immovable Ladder: 1757 Sultan's Firman and Status Quo

 The 1757 firman served as the first documentary basis for establishing the peculiar rules for the division of Christian sanctuaries among several Christian denominations.
 The division of rights, established by the 1757 firman and reaffirmed by a firman in 1852, became known as "Status quo".
 These are the only documents governing and functioning in the main Christian churches.
 The provisions of the Status Quo have been and are strictly adhered to by all authorities under whose jurisdiction these territories have been at various times—British authorities in the British Mandate of Palestine, Jordan, and Israel.

 The Immovable Ladder is first mentioned in the 1757 firman of Sultan Abdul Hamid I and later in the 1852 edict of Sultan Abdul Mejid I.

 Symbolism

 The ladder has been invoked symbolically.
-The presence of the ladder in its place signifies the observance of an agreement between six Christian denominations that own the church—not to move, repair, or alter anything in the church without the consent of all six denominations.
+The presence of the ladder in its place signifies the observance of an agreement between the six Christian denominations that own the church not to move, repair, or alter anything in the church without the consent of all six.
 During his pilgrimage to the Holy Land in 1964, Pope Paul VI described the ladder as a visible symbol of Christian division.

-Alleged removals

-In 1997, the ladder was allegedly pulled in through the window and hidden behind an altar by a Protestant intending "to make a point of the silliness of the argument over whose ledge it is".
-It was said to be returned to the ledge weeks later, with a grate being installed in the window.
-In 2009, a student allegedly took a photo of a ladder placed against the left window instead, before being moved back again.
+In 1997, a tourist allegedly hid the ladder inside the church to ridicule the Status Quo, before it was replaced.